 Xeroderma pigmentosum (XP) is a very rare skin disorder where a person is highly sensitive to sunlight (photosensitive), has premature skin aging and is prone to developing skin cancers.
 This is caused by a cellular hypersensitivity to ultraviolet (UV) light as a result of a defect in the DNA repair system.

 What causes xeroderma pigmentosum?

-Essentially, the signs and symptoms of xeroderma pigmentosum are a result of an impaired DNA repair system.
+The signs and symptoms of xeroderma pigmentosum are a result of an impaired DNA repair system.
 In people who do not have xeroderma pigmentosum, cell damage from UV light is mended by the DNA repair system.
 However, people with xeroderma pigmentosum have a defect in this repair system and any damaged cells from UV light remain unrepaired, leading to cancerous cells or cell death.

 Who is at risk of xeroderma pigmentosum?